yRestart/aurorasbookblog.github.io/content/posts/Fourth-Wing.md

 ## The Inconsistency in Binding:

 And she bonded the dragon not because of her wits or speed BUT BECAUSE TWO OTHER CADETS DECIDE TO WANT TO KILL A DRAGON??
 Why would they do that?
 AFTER ALL THIS TALK ABOUT THE IMPORTANCE OF BINDING AND THRESHING THOSE TWO DUDES THREW IT ALL AWAY TO KILL A DRAGON!????
 WHY?
-To risk their chance or not binding?
+To risk their chance of not binding?

 ## Conclusion: